 Mary Davies began her career in Europe working alongside directors and choreographers in theatre-based dance.
 As a freelance artist she teaches and choreographs within the community and continues to deliver on a variety of projects.
 Her role within DanceEast is as Artistic Director for both Encore East and Dance Unlimited.
 She also delivers the movement classes for the older dancer and regularly teaches contemporary technique.

 I’ve recently moved to Ipswich after spending the last few years working in Dance in Derby following my Arts Management degree at DeMontfort University.
 I’m thrilled to be part of the Creative Team at DanceEast.
 Outside of work I love exploring the great outdoors and couldn’t live without tea, biscuits and books!

 I joined DanceEast in 2000 and was on duty, in protective clothing, for the first class to be held in the new DanceHouse.
 I enjoy meeting the many people who attend our classes.

 I have been a Dance Artist for over 25 years teaching, choreographing and performing.
 I enjoy the challenge of creating new work, as I love to sow a seed, watch imaginations ignite, and share in the joy of dancing.

-I was a Caretaker at Ipswich School for 23 years and a Taxi Driver in Ipswich for 5 years before joining DanceEast.
+I was a Caretaker at Ipswich School for 23 years and a taxi driver in Ipswich for five years before joining DanceEast.
 When I’m not working I like spending time with my parents in Hadleigh, my wife and three cats.